PhDP/ConjunctionAI/README.md

 ## Code organization

-Except for *common.hh*, all files directly in *include/cj* represent different systems, languages, mathematical objects.
-Each of these files begin with a detailed summary and...
+All files directly in *include/cj* represent different mathematical objects or logics.
+Each of these files begin with a detailed summary and list of classes/functions, followed by, of course, the code for these classes/functions.

-(here, zeroth-order logic is a synonym of propositional logic)

 Generic math objects: